Dimensions: 135 x 195 mm

 Author: Ekaterine Togonidze

-The American conjoined twins are the archetypes of the main characters: Lina and Diana, who are isolated from society by their grandmother, are being told that there is nothing for them beyond their confines.
-The twins are ashamed of their body and both of them endlessly question the reason they were born.
+The American conjoined twins are the archetypes of the main characters, Lina and Diana, who are isolated from the society by their grandmother, and are being told there is nothing for them beyond their confines.
+The twins are ashamed of their body and both endlessly question the reason they were born.
 But the answer remains hidden and they are even unable to decide whether they are two people or just one.
 Or should that be one-and-a half?